surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 5.4.0-rc.1 =
+= 5.4.0 =

-(2019/08/01) Added support for the WooCommerce Brands plugin (Premium version).
+(2019/08/02) Added support for the WooCommerce Brands plugin (Premium version).
 Added a webpage HTML maximum size check (2.5 MB) when checking for duplicate meta tags.

-= 5.3.2 =

-(2019/07/28) Added an "MB" size column in the SSO &gt; Dashboard &gt; Cache Status metabox.
-Fixed the Document SSO &gt; Head &gt; og:video and og:image tags showing as empty.